evmcnb/quartz/content/Full/Ectopic Pregnancy.md

 ## Investigations

 - Pregnancy test
-- hCG
+- B-hCG - in women presenting with abdominal pain and positive pregnancy test, serum B-hCG that **fails to double in 48 hours** suggests a non-viable or ectopic pregnancy

 #### Transvaginal ultrasound
-1st line for diagnosing miscarriage.
+**1st line for diagnosing miscarriage.**
 - A gestational sac containing a yolk sac/fetal pole may be seen.
 - Non-specific masses - 'blob sign', 'bagel sign', 'tubal ring sign'.
 - Mass representing a **_tubal ectopic pregnancy_** moves **separately** to the ovary.
 The mass may look similar to a **_corpus luteum_**; however, a corpus luteum will move **with** the ovary.